 Affiliate marketing can be a powerful tool – but may not be very helpful for start-ups or new product launches because affiliates are primarily interested in the number of clicks out from their sites and their earnings per click.
 For that reason they are only interested in tried, trusted and well-established bands that they can count on to drive volume consistently.

 Of course, there’s no one ‘correct’ formula.
 There are as many variations on this theme as there are different kinds of start-up but, one way or another, everyone needs to find their own, finely tuned ideal mix.
 And there we can help with consultancy to help you define the right strategy for your business.
+Our digital marketing service mix (we call this Augment♯) is second to none.
+We have delivered incredible results for multiple companies, driving traffic, fuelling sales and fuelling growth.
 Please don’t hesitate to get in touch.